KrishnamRaja-Hub/KrishnamRaja-Hub/README.md

 # 💫 About Me:
 Hey, I’m Krishnam Raja — an aspiring data scientist passionate about machine learning, neural networks, and data science.
-I’ve published internationally recognized research spanning predictive modeling, deep learning, and AI-driven time series analysis.
+I’ve published internationally recognized research spanning predictive modeling, deep learning, computer vision, and AI-driven time series analysis.
 I enjoy building scalable, data-powered solutions that drive real-world impact.
-Currently working on integrating LLMs into projects to improve explainability for non-technical audiences. <br><br>Feel free to check out my projects and research, or connect if you’d like to collaborate or simply have a geeky conversation!
+I'm currently working on integrating LLMs into projects to improve explainability for non-technical audiences. <br><br>Feel free to check out my projects and research, or connect if you’d like to collaborate or simply have a geeky conversation!

 ## 🌐 Socials: